-00:00:01 – It Has changed my own perception.
+00:00:01 – It [the training] has changed my own perception.
 Fundamentally it has helped me to understand people, which is a key to me because most times we see people going through problems.
 And we don’t know the story behind their issue and we turn to judge them.
 We were made to understand that don’t just look at people from the surface.
 Try to understand and try to understand the reason why they do the things that they do.
 So it has helped me a lot.

 00:00:44 – One of the key emphasis during the program also helped me was the issue of people being complicated.
 That I should not use one person’s scenario to judge the next person.
 So it’s always good to judge-or to evaluate individual based on who they are, what their experiences are or what their background are then you’ll be able to understand them.